exasim-project/NeoFOAM/doc/dsl/operator.rst

 The `Operator` class represents a term in an equation and can be instantiated with different value types.
-An `Operator` is either explicit, implicit or temporal, and can be scalable by a an additional coefficient, for example a scalar value or a further field.
+An `Operator` is either explicit, implicit or temporal, and can be scalable by an additional coefficient, for example a scalar value or a further field.
 The `Operator` implementation uses Type Erasure (more details `[1] <https://medium.com/@gealleh/type-erasure-idiom-in-c-0d1cb4f61cf0>`_ `[2] <https://www.youtube.com/watch?v=4eeESJQk-mw>`_ `[3] <https://www.youtube.com/watch?v=qn6OqefuH08>`_) to achieve polymorphism without inheritance.
 Consequently, the class needs only to implement the interface which is used in the DSL and which is shown in the below example:

 Example: